mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

     - GradeTypeDescriptor
     - GradingPeriodReference
     - StudentSectionAssociationReference
-    - CollegeCreditsEarned
+    - CollegeCreditsEarned (applicable only to Direct Pay PSEO Enrollments)
-    - CollegeGradeEarned
+    - CollegeGradeEarned (applicable only to Direct Pay PSEO Enrollments)
     - LocalCreditEarned
-    - NumericGradeEarned
     - LetterGradeEarned

+Notes:
+1. Letter Grades can also contain numeric codes, such as those on a 0-4 (Failing-Outstanding) scale.
+While 'numeric grade earned' is available via the API, the MCCC program wants to limit grade submissions to the letter grade earned element.
-(Note: as of April 2021, LocalCreditEarned has an erroneous label/definition in Swagger of "“College credit earned”.
-It should say “LEA credit earned”.)
+2. As of April 2021, LocalCreditEarned has an erroneous label/definition in Swagger of "“College credit earned”.
+It should say “LEA credit earned”.

 # Navigation
 - [Return to Sandbox Certification Overview](sandbox_cert_a_toc.md)